Asthma Attack Symptoms: What You Should Know

 - Symptoms that do not improve with the use of a rescue inhaler

-- Usually low PEW (peak expiratory flow) readings for those who use a peak flow meter
+- Unusually low PEW (peak expiratory flow) readings for those who use a peak flow meter

 If you are experiencing any of the above asthma attack symptoms, call 911 or visit the emergency room.
 Even if you are unsure about the severity of your asthma attack, it’s best to go to the ER if you feel your symptoms may be life-threatening.

-STAT MED Urgent Care’s locations in Concord, Lafayette, and nearby communities provide physician-led asthma treatment to adults and children throughout San Francisco’s East Bay.
+Living with asthma symptoms can be challenging.
+AT STAT MED Urgent Care, we understand.
+Our locations in Concord, Lafayette, Livermore and nearby communities provide physician-led asthma treatment to adults and children throughout San Francisco’s East Bay.
 We know that asthma symptoms don’t adhere to regular business hours – that’s why we are open 365 days a year and don’t require appointments.
-If you or your child needs prompt medical care for bothersome allergy symptoms, our board-certified doctors with emergency medicine experience are here to help.
+If you or your child needs prompt medical care for bothersome allergy symptoms, our emergency medicine trained provider are here to help.